chrcarrizosa/shinyseg/docs/docs/how-to/pedigree.md

 ![](img/ped-list-1.png)

-When you have more than one family, you can choose which one to show on the *Plot* panel using the directional buttons on its header.
-You may remove the one currently on display by clicking on **Modify \> Remove family** on the *Pedigree table* panel.
+When dealing with multiple families, you can choose which one to display on the *Plot* panel by using the directional buttons located on its header.
+If you want to remove the currently displayed family, simply click on **Modify \> Remove family** on the *Pedigree table* panel.

 ## Filling in the data {#filling-in-the-data}

-To conduct the analysis, it is required to specify some additional data about the families on the pedigree table.
-This may be done in-app or together with the previous step.
+To conduct the analysis, additional data about the families must be specified on the pedigree table.
+This can be done either within the app or simultaneously with the previous step.

 ### Clinical and genetic data {#clinical-and-genetic-data}

-This refers to who is affected and of what, who is known to carry the variant, who does not, etc… It is summarised on four columns:
+This refers to specifying who is affected and with what condition, who is known to carry the variant, who does not, and other relevant details.
+This information is summarized in four columns:

 -   **phenotype:** a free-text field to specify disease phenotypes relevant to the analysis, e.g., `affected`, `breast cancer`, etc.